 These are the razors I tested for this review:

-- The multi-blade, pivoting-head Leaf Shave razor – my favorite for easy shaving of large areas, eg. legs, with zero plastic and less cuts,
+- The multi-blade, pivoting-head, original Leaf Shave razor – my favorite for easy shaving of large areas, eg. legs, with zero plastic and less cuts,

 - [Jump to my Leaf Razor review]

 - Leaf’s more traditional Twig safety razor – a good pick for faces (so says my husband),

 - Albatross Designs‘ butterfly razor – an affordable, traditional safety razor,

 - Well Kept’s safety razor – a heavier, prettier and pricier safety razor.